Abarca Prize

 When will the winner ofthe Abarca Prize be announced?

-The winner will be announced on the first week of the coming month of October, 2025.
+The winner of the Award will be announced in the first week of October 2026.

 When will the prize-givingceremony take place?